yiisoft/active-record/docs/define-relations.md

 ## Inverse Relations

-An inverse relation is a relation that is defined in the related record to link back to the current record.
-It is used to associate the related record(s) with the current record in a more efficient way by avoiding additional queries.
+An inverse relation is a relation defined in the related record to link back to the current record.
+It associates the related record(s) with the current record in a more efficient way by avoiding additional queries.

 To define an inverse relation, use the `ActiveQueryInterface::inverseOf()` method.